seanemile/gas-optimization/README.md

 ---

-### Tip 24: external functions are cheaper than public:
+## GAS-24: external functions are cheaper than public:

 The input parameters of public functions are copied to memory automatically, and this costs